 A child may be diagnosed with no symptoms.
 This may be the case if you have a family history of retinoblastoma.
 Your child may have eye exams often to check for signs of the cancer.

-Doctors may use other staging systems.
+Healthcare providers may use other staging systems, such as the American Joint Commission on Cancer staging system.
 The staging process for retinoblastoma can be very complex.
-Be sure to ask your child's healthcare provider to explain the stage of your child's cancer
+Be sure to ask your child's healthcare provider to explain the stage of your child's cancer.

 How is retinoblastoma treated in a child?